ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 17:21 [[start:1041850][end:1057350]] And that's clearly connected to this first point, that she can't measure the entanglement entropy across Bob, because the entanglement entropy can only be small if her dimension and Bob's dimension are both much larger than the dimension of the boundary.
 [[start:1057430][end:1059740]] So that's a condition she can't check.
-[[start:1061310][end:1066330]] So all of these kind of no go theorems lead off in interesting directions.
+[[start:1061310][end:1066330]] So all of these kind of no-go theorems lead off in interesting directions.
 [[start:1066690][end:1088610]] And the only one that we're really going to be interested in here is the third one, the one about measuring Bob's entanglement entropy, because we want to talk specifically about how multiple agents, so multiple components of Alice can access information about Bob's entanglement entropy.

 18:13 [[start:1093050][end:1101290]] Okay, so recall from the end of the last session that the last thing we talked about was classical communication.

 18:21 [[start:1101950][end:1111920]] And we talked about the fact that classical communication involves assumptions and pitfalls and that we have to be very careful whenever we talk about it.
 [[start:1112450][end:1117178]] And what we're going to do today is standard practice in physics.
-[[start:1117274][end:1127390]] We're simply going to stipulate that these components, a one and a two, the separable components of Alice, communicate classically.
+[[start:1117274][end:1127390]] We're simply going to stipulate that these components, A1 and A2, the separable components of Alice, communicate classically.
 [[start:1127470][end:1129202]] And so we're going to draw it like this.

 18:49 [[start:1129256][end:1135330]] We're going to draw a classical channel between them, and that classical channel passes through Bob.
-[[start:1135410][end:1149610]] It uses degrees of freedom of the ambient photon field or the ambient atmosphere or pieces of paper or email or something like that that's out there in the environment to exchange classical messages.
+[[start:1135410][end:1149610]] It uses degrees of freedom of the ambient photon field or the ambient atmosphere or pieces of paper or email or something like that, that's out there in the environment to exchange classical messages.
 [[start:1150510][end:1154394]] And there are a couple of things to note here I haven't even written down here.
-[[start:1154432][end:1159322]] We're assuming that a one and a two share some language for this classical communication.
+[[start:1154432][end:1159322]] We're assuming that A1 and A2 share some language for this classical communication.
 [[start:1159386][end:1162320]] That's a big assumption, as we talked about last time.

 19:23 [[start:1163810][end:1168398]] But I will note explicitly that classical communication takes time.